Centinel AnalyticaCentinel Analytica

 Verify

-Check window.cen.initialized to confirm the script has loaded.
+In code, check window.cen.initialized to confirm the script finished.
 If it is not ready yet, wait for the CentinelInitialized event.

 if (window.cen && window.cen.initialized) {